NathanCheshire/Cyder/README.md

 ## Usage and Setup

 To get started with Cyder, first download your favorite Java IDE such as IntelliJ, NetBeans, Eclipse, etc. You'll then want to make sure the IDE supports gradle operations.
 Next, clone Cyder via `git clone https://github.com/NathanCheshire/Cyder.git --depth 1`.
 If you don't absolutely require the entire git history, I highly recommend shallow cloning as the extensive git history is quit large.
 Now load the project in your IDE and allow the gradle setup task to run and the IDE to synchronize.
 Now you'll be able to run Cyder by a runtime configuration which invokes the main method inside of `Cyder.java` which is located in the `genesis` package.
 Once started, Cyder should recognize there are no users found and prompt for the creation of a user.
 Go ahead and create an account now.

-For development purposes, you may want to add two props within a props file (you may create your own if you choose).
+For development purposes, you may want to add three props within a props file:

-Within the chosen props file, set `debug_hash_name` to the value of your username and `debug_hash_password` to the value of your password, hashed once using SHA256 (hint: you can hash your password inside of Cyder using the hashing widget).
-Follow the ini key-value format or copy from `props.ini` if creating your own props file.
-You may name your props file whatever you wish, just make sure you tell Cyder to load it by ensuring the filename starts with `prop` and is an `ini` file located inside of the `props` directory.
-One last thing, make sure that you annotate these key props and any other props whose values you do not want appearing in the log files with `@no_log`.
-This will prevent the logger from writing the value to the log file when props are loaded at runtime.
+1. `autocypher` set to true.
+2. `autocypher_name` set to your user's username.
+3. `autocypher_password` set to your user's hashed password (hash your password once using SHA256).

+These props should be annotated with the `@no_log` annotation to ensure their values do not appear in any log files.